 Colorado

-The Colorado Public Employees Retirement Association administers pension and other benefits for state employees, public school teachers, and employees (except non-public safety personnel) of political subdivisions that elected to participate.
+The Colorado Public Employees Retirement Association (COPERA) administers pension and other benefits for state employees, public school teachers, and employees (except non-public safety personnel) of political subdivisions that elected to participate.
 The System administers separate plans for state employees, school employees, local governments, and judges.
 School employees comprise approximately 62% of all active members.
 New state hires since January 1, 2006, may choose between a defined benefit plan or a defined contribution plan administered by PERA; the legislature extended this arrangement to higher education faculty and staff beginning with those hired in 2008.
 PERA also administers a voluntary 401(k) plan.

 The Denver Public Schools Retirement System administers pension and other benefits for all full-time employees of the Denver School District.
 The system was merged into Colorado PERA effective January 1, 2010.